Singletoned/tAIdy/README.md

 # Taidy

-Smart linter/formatter with automatic tool detection.
-Taidy automatically finds and uses the best available linting/formatting tools for your code files.
+A linter/formatter for all file types.
+Designed for AI agents to be able to easily use, so that you can tell them to use this for every file and it won't fail.
+Detects what tools are installed and uses them.
+If it can't find a tool, it passes silently.

+Mostly written by AI (Claude Sonnet).

 ## Features

 - 🔍 **Automatic Tool Detection**: Tries multiple linters/formatters in priority order
-- 🚀 **Zero Configuration**: Works out of the box with sensible defaults
+- 🚀 **Zero Configuration**: Works out of the box (but respects existing config)
 - 🔧 **Extensible**: Easy to add support for new languages and tools
-- 📦 **Single Binary**: No dependencies, just download and run
+- 📦 **Python Package**: Easy to install with pip, or run directly with Python
 - 🎯 **Smart Fallbacks**: Gracefully falls back when preferred tools aren't available

 ## Supported Languages & Tools